 I expect a very competitive battle between Liverpool and Arsenal for the title this year.
 The two best teams from last season improved significantly and should come close to 90 points.

-I find it very hard to separate them, but the EPL odds for Arsenal are better, which is the reason I prefer the Gunners with my EPL title prediction for 2025-26.
+I find it very hard to separate them, but Arsenal are in a better position.
+They just got four extremely tough games out of the way (Man Utd away, Liverpool away, Newcastle away, and Man City home) and are still only 2 points behind Liverpool.
+That is the reason I prefer the Gunners for my EPL title prediction for 2025-26.

 You must be logged in to comment.
 Don't have an account?
 Sign up today.